facts about the fortune’s Children center:

-- Academic year: The school year typically begins in early June and ends in late March, with a short break in December.
+- Academic Year: The school year typically begins in early June and ends in late March, with a short break in December.

-- Medical care: The center organizes medical clinics for the children once or twice each year.
+- Medical Care: The center organizes medical clinics for the children once or twice each year.

 - Chores: Children help clean the center daily.

-The Philippines comprise a vast island nation in Southeast Asia.
+The Philippines comprise a vast island nation in southeast Asia.
 This archipelago of more than 7,000 islands boasts sandy beaches, towering mountains and volcanoes, tropical rainforests and an incredible wealth of natural resources and biodiversity.
 Humans have called these islands home for thousands of years, predating historic records.
 Today, the Philippines incorporate a staggering number of languages, ethnic groups, religions and cultures.
 Despite its status as an emerging market, however, nearly half of all Filipinos still earn less than $2 a day.
-Adequate sanitation, access to healthcare and access to potable water are still daily challenges in this widely underdeveloped country, which is also prone to typhoons, earthquakes and volcanic activity.
+Adequate sanitation, access to healthcare and access to potable water are still daily challenges in the country, which is also prone to typhoons, earthquakes and volcanic activity.
 The city of Marikina, considered part of metropolitan Manila (the Philippines’ capital), is no exception to these maladies.

-Here, in Marikina’s Fortune neighborhood, most residents rent modest homes — typically little more than shacks constructed from scrap wood and corrugated metal sheets.
+Here, in Marikina’s Fortune neighborhood, where our affiliated site the Fortune’s Children Center is located, most residents rent modest homes — typically little more than shacks constructed from scrap wood and corrugated metal sheets.
 Eight to twelve family members often share these dwellings.
 Tragically, hunger, malnutrition, health issues and lack of sufficient clothing often cause children to miss school or drop out altogether.
-For this reason, Fortune’s Children at Parang serves as a beacon of hope.
-Established by the Damayan at Tiago Foundation, this center functions as both a school and daycare center, which also offers community-building programs to assist teenagers and adults facing poverty-induced issues.
-In this way, children and their families may rise above the difficult socioeconomic circumstances from which they come.
+For this reason, the Fortune’s Children Center serves as a beacon of hope.
+Established by the Damayan at Tiago Foundation, this center serves as a site for our sponsorship program, where children are fed each day and are provided with tutoring support in the afternoons, in addition to being provided with basic needs on a monthly basis.

-Quick Facts about the Philippines:
+Facts about the Philippines:

 - Languages Spoken: Filipino (official, based on Tagalog) and English (official)

-- Unemployment Rate: 5.4% (2018 est.)
+- Unemployment Rate: 4.2% (2022)

-- Poverty Rate: 21.8% (2018 est.)
+- Poverty Rate: 18.1% (2022)